sharpfive/roto-swift/README.md

 No warranty or claim of usability what-so-ever.
 This represents work I did in my free time for my own enjoyment.
 It is not intended to represent production quality work.
 Many sins lurk within, not the least of include:

-- Code standard are a bit off.
-I was working on a number of different code bases, including a bunch of mobile build scripts.
-Someday I'll install SwiftLint.
-But not today.
 - Domain logic not fully baked.
 This could be considered a decent start but I haven't examined enough actual use cases to determine how they should actually be constructed
 - Hard coded files names.
 These could eventually be legit command line tools, but that's a ways off.
 I'm the only person using this thing.
 - Comments, logs and debug code sprinkled throughout.